tigrisdata/tigris-docs/docs/quickstart/with-cli.md

 ### 3. Insert and read data

 The following example will set up the data model, insert data into the _users_ and _products_ collections and then read it back.

-One of the main features of TigrisDB is the ability to perform strictly serializable ACID transactions.
+One of the main features of TigrisDB is the ability to perform ACID transactions.
 We will perform a transaction that involves inserting and updating documents in the _orders_, _users_ and _products_ collections.

 Now lets fire up the CLI and use the TigrisDB APIs to perform CRUD operations on